dhayv/WiseWalletWin/README.md

 # Wise Wallet Win APP

-> Wise Wallet Win is a comprehensive financial management application designed to streamline and simplify the way users track their monthly expenses.
+> Wise Wallet Win is a comprehensive financial application designed to streamline and simplify the way users track their bi-weekly checks.
 Experience it firsthand: [WiseWalletWin](https://wisewalletwin.com)

 ## Table of Contents